| Steve Edwards' website |

 |

-Without discussion of its founder, the church developed a mythology about its divine beginning.
+Without awareness of its founder, the church quickly developed a divine-origin mythology.